inventree/inventree-docs/docs/start/install.md

 Create an initial superuser (administrator) account for the InvenTree instance:

 ```
-invoke superuser
+inv superuser
 ```

 !!! warning "Solving Cairo Errors"
 	In the case the above command returns errors with the `Cairo` package, it implies that dependencies for the `weasyprint` package are not installed on the system.
-To solve them, run through the [weasyprint installation steps](https://weasyprint.readthedocs.io/en/stable/install.html) then re-run `invoke install` and `invoke superuser`.
+To solve them, run through the [weasyprint installation steps](https://weasyprint.readthedocs.io/en/stable/install.html) then re-run `inv install` and `inv superuser`.

 ### Run Development Server